What the Pennsylvania CROWN Act Means for Employers

 Share

-In March 2025, the Pennsylvania House of Representatives passed House Bill 439 (HB 439) by a landslide vote of 194-8.
-This legislation, entitled the “Pennsylvania CROWN Act,” would prohibit discrimination based on hair, hair texture, and hairstyle in the workplace.
-Similar legislation passed in the Pennsylvania House in 2023 by a vote of 182-21.
-However, the 2023 bill never saw the light of day, having never been brought up for a vote in the Senate State Government Committee.
-The CROWN Act would go into effect only if and after it passes a Senate vote and garners the Governor’s signature.
+On November 25, 2025, Pennsylvania Governor Josh Shapiro signed House Bill 439, otherwise known as the “Pennsylvania CROWN Act,” into law.
+The CROWN Act prohibits discrimination based on hair, hair texture, hairstyle, and head coverings in the workplace.
+(Similar legislation passed in the Pennsylvania House in 2023 by a vote of 182-21.
+However, the 2023 bill never saw the light of day, having never been brought up for a vote in the Senate State Government Committee).
+The law is effective January 24, 2026.
+What does this mean for Pennsylvania employers?

 What is the CROWN Act?

 Title VII of the Civil Rights Act of 1964 (Title VII) is the federal law prohibiting discrimination in the workplace based on a person’s characteristics such as race, sex, national origin, color, religion, age, and disability.
-And, in Pennsylvania, the Pennsylvania Human Relations Act (PHRA) is the state law that does much the same thing.
-Despite Title VII and the PHRA, people of color still face hair-related workplace discrimination in connection with their race or religion.
+In Pennsylvania, the Pennsylvania Human Relations Act (PHRA) is the state law that does much the same thing.
+Despite Title VII and the PHRA, people of color and others still face hair-related workplace discrimination in connection with their race or religion.

 Studies show that individuals in today’s workplace, especially those of color, continue to face discrimination based on the look of their hair.
 A 2023 research study conducted by Dove and LinkedIn revealed that Black women were disproportionately impacted by workplace hair bias: